-The Fund is "non-diversified" and, therefore, is not required to meet certain diversification requirements under the Investment Company Act of 1940, as amended (the "1940 Act").
+The Fund is "non-diversified" and therefore is not required to meet certain diversification requirements under the Investment Company Act of 1940, as amended (the "1940 Act").

 Concentration Policy.
-The Fund will concentrate its investments (i.e., invest more than 25% of the value of its net assets) in securities of issuers in any one industry or group of industries only to the extent that the

-Underlying Index reflects a concentration in that industry or group of industries.
+The Fund will concentrate its investments (i.e., invest 25% or more of the value of its total assets) in securities of issuers in any one industry or group of industries only to the extent that the Underlying Index reflects a concentration in that industry or group of industries.
 The Fund will not otherwise concentrate its investments in securities of issuers in any one industry or group of industries.
-As of April 30, 2021, the Fund had significant exposure to the information technology sector.
+As of April 30, 2021, the Fund had significant exposure to the internet-related services industry and the communication services and information technology sectors.
 The Fund's portfolio holdings, and the extent to which it concentrates its investments, are likely to change over time.